coderedcorp/coderedcms/docs/features/page_types/location_pages.rst

 the new pages in your project.

 Now when going to the wagtail admin, you can create a Location Index Page, and child Location Pages.
-Also be sure to add a Google Maps API key under Settings > Google API Settings.
+Also be sure to add a Google Maps API key under Settings > CRX Settings.

 .. note::
     Before creating or importing location pages, add your Google API key for automatic geolocation.